math1p0027/slides/slides.md

 - Most ML success comes from recognizing patterns in i.i.d. data.

-The paper outlines three key ML challenges where causality matters.
+The paper outlines some key ML challenges where causality matters.

 --
 # Issue 1: Robustness